Jump to Section

-I clearly remember what it was like to bring a newborn baby home for the first time.
-I was completely in love, totally in awe and totally clueless about how sleep deprived I was going to be in about two months.
+We clearly remember what it was like to bring a newborn baby home for the first time.
+To be completely in love, totally in awe, and totally clueless about how sleep deprived we were going to be in about two months.

 At this stage, your baby will likely start with their first social smiles.
 Your baby sees you and smiles, and you know that he’s acknowledging presence.
 This is a good way to determine that you’re in the next newborn stage and that it’s now appropriate to work on the components of healthy sleep.

 While it’s still early to enforce a consistent day-to-day routine, there are little things you can do to encourage healthy sleep and prepare them to be rock star sleepers in the future.
 You can start by being consistent with the environment where your baby is going to sleep.
 You’ll notice at this stage that your baby doesn’t sleep as well in louder environments as he did as a newborn.
 If you aren’t planning on co-sleeping or continuing to co-sleep, it’s a great time to start placing your child to sleep in his crib and in a dark and quiet setting as much as possible.

 Remember, at this age you can’t create any bad habits, but it’s important to get your child familiar with their crib surroundings.
 The only way he’ll get used to his crib is to be consistently in it.
 That being said, if a swing or car seat is what gets the job done that day, that’s okay.
 For now.